connectomicslab/connectomemapper3/paper/paper.md

 # Highlights

+\textbf{A unique parcellation scheme in the BIDS ecosystem.}

 \textbf{A flexible workflow for multi-modal human connectome mapping in the BIDS ecosystem.} CMP3 is written in Python 3 and implements pipelines that maps from sMRI / dMRI / fMRI the structural and / or functional connectomes, for five macroscopic brain parcellation scales with hierarchical